Mathics3/mathics-development-guide/docs/extending/developing-code/contributing-developing.rst

    PDF <https://github.com/mathics/Mathics/wiki/Building-the-documentation>`__
    to see how it is affected by your changes to documentation.

-5. Make a github pull request to have your code integrated in the main repository (see the `help on pull requests <https://help.github.com/articles/using-pull-requests>`__).
+5. Make a GitHub pull request to have your code integrated in the main repository (see the `help on pull requests <https://help.github.com/articles/using-pull-requests>`__).
    After your code has been successfully reviewed, it will officially be